USRSE/usrse.github.io/pages/wg/outreach.md

 aims to cast a spotlight on the differing backgrounds and paths professionals have taken to become RSEs and help shape our understanding of what an RSE really is.

-The podcast has existed since 2019 and is looking for more volunteers both for interviewees and production assistance.
+The podcast has existed since September 2019 and is looking for more volunteers both for interviewees and hosts.

 ### Conference and Workshop Participation